gitpod-io/gitpod-docs/doc/30_Workspaces.md

 # Workspaces

 A Gitpod workspace can be created from any GitHub project, branch, issue, or pull request.
-Very soon Gitpod will support additional platforms and integrations for GitLab, Bitbucket, and Jira.
+Very soon Gitpod will support additional platforms and integration with GitLab, Bitbucket, and Jira.

   * [Context URLs](#context-urls)
     * [GitHub Project Context](#github-project-context)